SiaFoundation/fsd/CONTRIBUTING.md

-# Contributing to `siapfsd`
+# Contributing to `fsd`

-Thank you for considering contributing to `siapfsd`!
+Thank you for considering contributing to `fsd`!
 We welcome your contributions and appreciate your effort in helping improve the project.
 To ensure a smooth and efficient collaboration, we have outlined some best practices for contributing.
 Please follow these guidelines to maintain clarity and